rdov/rdov.github.io/_posts/guides/2015-08-10-creating-a-brand-new-page.md

 <!-- excerpt.start -->

-In this tutorial we're going to create a new top page named "About" for Deglet.
+In this guide we're going to create a new top page named "About" for Deglet.
 This will involve creating:

 * A new component at `app/src/component/section/About.react.js` together with its new template at `app/template/section/About.jsx`;
-* A new route at `app/app.js` so it's possible to access the component;
+* A new route at `app/routes.jsx` so it's possible to access the component;
 * A new entry at `app/src/constant/AppLinks.js` so a link to this page gets displayed on the top bar;
 * New keys in existing locales to deal with the new text introduced.